chef/supermarket/docs-chef-io/content/supermarket/install_supermarket.md

 Before following these steps, be sure to complete the OAuth setup process detailed in the [Chef Identity](/install_supermarket/#chef-identity) section of this guide.

-1. [Download](https://www.chef.io/downloads/tools/supermarket) the correct package for your operating system from `chef.io/downloads`.
+1. Download the correct package of Chef Supermarket for your operating system from [Chef Downloads](https://www.chef.io/downloads).

 2. Install Supermarket using the appropriate package manager for your distribution: